chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/io-operations/overview.md

 See [Notes on Streams](../streams).

-# Overview of Types for Compression
+# overview of types for compression
 From the `System.IO.Compression` namespace:
 | Type                | Use                                                               |
 | ------------------- | ----------------------------------------------------------------- |